Tomorrow’s Green & Equitable Hospital

 How can we break this cycle and build a healthcare system that protects both people and the planet?
 This panel will explore paths toward sustainable healthcare, highlighting data- and AI-driven solutions, practical initiatives, and innovative ways of working—all aimed at reducing environmental impact and strengthening system resilience.

-Chair | Carolina Pettersson | Sustainability director, Stockholm Region |
+Carolina Pettersson | Sustainability Director at Stockholm Region |

-Panelist | Pamela Mazzocato | KI, climate leadership |
+Panelist | |

-Panelist | Maria Naae Hornsleth | Denmark Capital Region |
+Maria Naae Hornsleth | Project Manager at Denmark Capital Region |

-Panelist | Viola Vahle | Vanguard |
+Viola Vahle | International Business Development & Sales at Vanguard AG |

 Achieving equitable health care requires transformative collaboration across institutions, regions, and nations.
 This panel brings together voices from clinical practice, public institutions, research, and policy—from Sweden and beyond—to explore how we can dismantle structural barriers, promote inclusive systems, and ensure care is accessible, fair, and responsive to diverse needs.
 With insights from the Choosing Wisely movement, we will also examine how evidence-based, patient-centered decision-making can reduce unnecessary interventions and promote more just and effective care for all.

-Panelist | Nina Perrin | Karolinska University Hospital |
+Ylva Pernow | Chief Medical Officer at Karolinska University Hospital |

-Panelist | Kitimbwa Sabuni | Länsstyrelsen Stockholm |
+Panelist | |